datalyticsllc/angular-pdf/README.md

 ## Building and running angular-pdf

++ Use Grunt to build the project into the /dist folder
 + Start the node.js web server: node ./server/web-server.js
 + Set the document you want to display in the viewer.js file
 + Open up the viewer.html page and enjoy